cheeeya/cryptodata/README.md

-# Cryptodata - a visual guide to cryptocurrency
+# Cryptodata - A visual guide to cryptocurrency